segp-uob/segp/dev/README.md

 A SPA serves a single index.html which includes script imports which dynamically re-renders what the user sees - without re-requesting a page.
 Angular is used to dynamically update (fetch/post) the DOM and makes this process very simple.
 The result is a highly interactive application following the M-V-C design paradim.

 # Architecture overview
 The client side is the web page which runs in the browser.
-On the client we use Angular to render the content in JS.
-The client side runs on the server and we use Express, MongoDB and Node for the logic.
+On the client we will be using Angular to render the content in JS.
+The client side runs on the server and we use Express, MongoDB and Node for the business logic & storage.
 We are using a Node backend, however, the Angular client could be served by any storage serving.
+Indeed we could use any frontend framework or pure JS.
 The logic (dynamic endpoints) are all managed on the server - it's obviously important that things like authentication can't be edited directly by the client!

 We make AJAX requests and pass data in JSON format between the client and server.
-We make these requests over a RESTful API
+We make these requests over a RESTful API... as demonstrated in the example you will build.

 # Worksheet overview
 These worksheets set out the steps to build a fully functioning single page application (SPA) from scratch using the MEAN stack.
 The key to building a great app (from a developer persepctive) is to create reusable services to manage all the data calls to your API.
 The worksheets make use of the following essential tools: